 Engineered Hardwood Flooring

 Engineered hardwood flooring includes those products that are fabricated materials typically made by taking thinner layers of the real wooden planks and then adhering these planks together to form a backing filler.
-Now a clear wear layer is taken, and it is placed over the whole surface, and this is meant to protect that thinner layer of hardwood from any potential damage.
+Now a clear wear layer is taken, and it is placed over the whole surface, and this is meant to protect that thinner layer of hardwood from any potential damage like scratches.
 The advantage of this layer is that it forms an additional layer that is durable, hard, and easy to clean.
 This layer also serves to preserve the overlook of your natural wooden floor.

 Moreover, this engineered hardwood floor is more recommended over solid hardwood because it is considerably more affordable and also looks nicer.
 However, the engineered hard floor still is vulnerable to the same problems in the context of steam cleaners.
 These engineered floors have a wear layer that is meant to protect the surface at the top of the floors.

 Furthermore, the steam can deteriorate the adhesive layers that are meant to keep the parts together, so the potential problem is even worse when talking about the engineered hardwood flooring.

 Vinyl hardwood flooring also provides you with an excellent option if you have pets and often face accidents.
 Additionally, it is more durable, and you can apply it as a subfloor with any type of the thicker floor.
 Also, vinyl is designed to mimic the colors, designs, and even texture of the wooden planks just the same as found in natural wood.